Minhaj-i Siraj Juzjani

 Minhaj-al-Din Abu Amr Othman ibn Siraj-al-Din Muhammad Juzjani (born 1193), simply known as Minhaj al-Siraj Juzjani, was a 13th-century Persian historian born in the region of Ghur.

 In 1227, Juzjani immigrated to Ucch and, thereafter, to Delhi.
-The principal historian of the Mamluk Sultanate of Delhi in northern India, Juzjani wrote of the Ghurid dynasty as well.
+The principal historian of the Mamluk Sultanate of Delhi in northern India, (Note: "Minhaj-i-Siraj Juzjani, the foremost historian of the Delhi Sultanate, wrote his "Nasirid Generations" (Tabaqat-i Nasiri)....")
+Juzjani wrote of the Ghurid dynasty as well.
 He wrote the Tabaqat-i Nasiri (1260 CE) for Sultan Nasiruddin Mahmud Shah of Delhi.
-He died after 1266.
+He died in 1266.

+Juzjani's grandson, Sadr-ud Din Arif, served as the deputy chief Qadi during the reign of sultan Alauddin Khalji, and had married Khudawandzada Begum, the daughter of Ghiyath al-Din Tughluq.
+Their son, Dawar Malik, was a son-in-law of Muhammad bin Tughlaq, and was a claimant to the throne after Muhammad bin Tughlaq's death in 1351.